Wildlife Warriors - Anti-Poaching Training

 Anti-Poaching Training Course information

-The anti-poaching course is 80% practical, so the vast majority of your time is spent on patrol in the field, learning first hand about the environment and wildlife around you.
+The anti-poaching course is 80% practical, so the vast majority of your time is spent in the field, learning first hand about the environment and wildlife around you.

 The course covers: